 The coxswain is the leader of the boat in rowing.
 They set the tempo, and they keep the boat going in the right direction.
 They encourage the team, telling them how far they have to go until they reach the goal line, and they correct any rowers who are going too fast or too slow.

-In your senior living community, picture yourself as the coxswain: set the pace, encourage staff, communicate constantly, and course correct as needed.
+In your senior living community, picture yourself as the coxswain: set the pace, encourage senior living sales and marketing staff, communicate constantly, and course correct as needed.